Cracked or Chipped Tooth Repair

 The pain of a cracked tooth isn't one that anyone wants to deal with.
 When it comes to noticing a cracked tooth, it's crucial that you fix it quickly so that you can get back to living your best life.
 A broken or chipped tooth can happen when you bite down on something hard, or because of grinding your teeth during the night.
 You can even crack a tooth naturally due to age.
 It may be a common condition, but it doesn't make it less uncomfortable!

 A chipped tooth isn't often as uncomfortable as a cracked tooth, but a chipped tooth can affect your confidence in a big way; especially if this is in the front of your mouth.
 Minor dental enamel chips aren't always painful, either, but these are a cosmetic issue.
 What you have to decide is when you want to get it fixed.
 The chips that are significant need to be seen urgently, as major chips in the teeth can bring infections into the jaw or gum tissue.
-The good news is that Advanced Dentistry of Scarsdale in Westchester can offer you both emergency and restorative dental care to help you to fix a cracked tooth or fix a chipped tooth.
+The good news is that Advanced Dentistry of Scarsdale can offer you both emergency and restorative dental care to help you to fix a cracked tooth or fix a chipped tooth.
 You don't have to wait in pain, and we can help you to find the best procedure for you.

 A broken or chipped tooth can happen when you bite down on something hard, or because of grinding your teeth during the night.Request an Appointment